clarinsi/STARK/README.md

 STARK is a highly-customizable open-source tool that extracts various types of syntactic trees from parsed corpora (treebanks) and quantifies them with respect to frequency and other useful statistics, such as the strength of node association and their keyness in comparison to another treebank.
 It is primarily aimed at processing treebanks based on the [Universal Dependencies](https://universaldependencies.org/) annotation scheme, but it also takes any other dependency treebank in the [CONLL-U](https://universaldependencies.org/format.html) format as input.

 ## Installation and execution
-### Windows users
-Install Python 3 on your system (https://www.python.org/downloads/).

-Download pip installation file (https://bootstrap.pypa.io/get-pip.py) and install it by double clicking on it.

-Install other libraries necessary for running by going into program directory and double clicking on `install.bat`.
-If windows defender is preventing execution of this file you might have to unblock that file by `right-clicking on .bat file -> Properties -> General -> Security -> Select Unblock -> Select Apply`.

-Execute extraction by running `run.bat` (in case it is blocked repeat the same procedure as for `install.bat`).

 ### Linux users
 Install Python 3 on your system (https://www.python.org/downloads/).